Shakti Mills gang-rape: How a few good men helped crack the case

-Four citizens, each of whom contributed to the delivery of justice in the gruesome Shakti Mills gang-rape cases, recall their experiences and the challenges they faced
+One year since the Shakti Mills gang-rape, four citizens, each of whom contributed to the delivery of justice in the gruesome case, recall their experiences and the challenges they faced

 Role: Investigation officer in photojournalist’s rape in Shakti Mills

 “Gathering evidence was a big challenge in the Shakti Mills rape case,” recalled Police Inspector Manohar Dhanavade.
 On August 25, three days after the crime, the case was transferred to Crime Branch unit III, and Dhanavade, then a respected sub-inspector from the 1992 batch, was appointed to conduct a speedy and sound investigation of the case.

 “I knew it was a very important case and I had to collect a lot of scientific as well as other kinds of evidence, and find witnesses, to make the case strong.
 From day one, I made the case my priority, so that it would be watertight in court,” recalled Dhanavade.
 The case came to him at a time when public rage over the New Delhi gang-rape case was still simmering, and the pressure was palpable.

 “We filed a 600 page-long chargesheet just 27 days after the crime, and I am satisfied.
 Thanks to guidance from senior officers like Himanshu Roy and Sadanand Date, we managed to get death sentences for three of the accused Qasim Bengali, Vijay Jadhav and Mohammad Salim Ansari,” said Dhanavade.